 So owners and landlords don’t need to worry, because with A-1 Cleaning’s carpet steam cleaner, dirt doesn’t stand a chance, even on white carpets!

-People who are always skipping appointments or showing up late lose the respect of others.
+It is well known that people who are always skipping appointments or showing up late very quickly begin to lose the respect of others.
+Everyone who has ever stood waiting for someone else knows how disrespectful it can feel, like their time isn’t valued by the other person.
 And it isn’t always about keeping the appointments, either, but just being mature and letting whomever it is know that you won’t be able to make it.
 Today, communication is fast and reliable, and all it takes if a phone call to the other party to enable you both to utilize your time better.
 Even if the appointment may not seem important to you, that time may be precious to someone else, and so you should cancel properly if you are not able to make it.
 Don’t think it so unimportant that it does not merit a notice or apology.

 Appointments are an important part of anyone’s life.
 Whether you are swamped with work or just use your calendar to remember your dentist appointments, keeping track of what you have to do is a must.
 No one can keep every appointment they make in life, but it’s polite and respectful to let the person know if you won’t be there.